View our posts

 Other members of the online safety team, are:

 The Academy has an e-Safety policy which explains how we try to keep students safe at the Academy and how we respond to online safety incidents.
-Online safety is taught through the Statutory Guidance to Relationships, education and sex education (RSHE) and health education (2021) and Computer Science curriculum in conjunction with Teaching online safety in school (2021) guidance.

 We monitor students' use of the internet by using filters and monitoring systems (Securus).
 Securus is monitoring software that can monitor a wide range of devices.
 It monitors against an inbuilt library of keywords and phrases organised into categories with each one given a default severity rating.